 If you feel the necessity to take an Uber from Disney Springs to another place, the best places to go for this depending on which side of Disney Springs you are near is the west side the near the Cirque du Soleil building or alternatively if you are on the other side of Disney Springs you can be picked up near the World of Disney store.

 Are there memory maker photographers at Disney Springs?

 Yes, there is actually a Disney PhotoPass Service Studio located in Disney Springs.
 Typically you’ll be able to get seasonal backdrops and props used in your photos as well.
 That makes this a really fun thing to do, especially if you are there around the holidays!
 (Think Christmas card photo)

 You do not need a reservation, it is first-come, first-serve.
 So keep that in mind and plan accordingly if you plan on using this service.

-How much is the hot air balloon at Disney Springs?
+How much is the Aerophile hot air balloon at Disney Springs?

-Adult pricing is $20 per person and children (ages 3-8) are $15 each.
-As a regular here, I can tell you that if you can get to Disney Springs earlier in the morning, before 10:00 a.m., the tickets are only $10 per person for everyone.
-The location opens daily at 8:30 a.m., weather permitting, and wait times are typically shorter earlier in the day, which makes for a better ride anyway.
+Adult pricing is $25 per person and children (ages 3-8) are $20 each.
+As a regular here, I can tell you that you will get some of the very best views of the Disney and Orlando area.
+On a clear day you can see up to 10 miles away!
+The location opens daily at 9 a.m., weather permitting, and wait times are typically shorter earlier in the day, which makes for a better ride anyway.

 Can I use Disney gift cards at Disney Springs?